ijoshsmith/command-line-calculator/README.md

 ## Disclaimer

-This calculator was written as a programming exercise, and is not intended for general usage.
-Use of the calculator outside of its didactic capacity is strongly discouraged.
-The author claims no responsibility for problems caused by incorrect values produced by the calculator.
-Use at your own risk.
+The calculator program in this repository was written as a programming exercise, and is not intended for general usage.
+Using the calculator outside of its didactic capacity is strongly discouraged.
+The author is not to be held responsible for problems caused by or related to incorrect values produced by the program.

 ## Motivation